sana-18/PrepMate-AI-Interview-Prep-Chatbot/README.md

 ## About
 PrepMate is a conversational chatbot capable of answering technical questions, explaining complex concepts, and guiding users with structured recommendations aligned to IT job requirements.
 It helps users prepare for IT interviews and more.

-This project was completed as part of the Python Programming module at the National Institute of Posts & Telecommunications (INPT), Rabat..
+This project was completed as part of the Python Programming module at the National Institute of Posts & Telecommunications (INPT), Rabat.

 ---